 The maximum bitrate officially supported on Twitch is 6,320.
 6,000 of that is devoted to video bandwidth, and 320 is devoted to audio.
-Audio bitrate is split in half between recording track and streaming track to allow the use of music that is only cleared for live broadcasts, such as Twitch’s Soundtrack.
+Audio bitrate is split in half between the recording track and the streaming track to allow the use of music that is only cleared for live broadcasts, such as Twitch’s Soundtrack.

 This is especially true if you do not get access to transcoding.

 For some people on a slow internet connection, using the maximum officially supported bitrate of 6000 can cause some issues with playback.
 For this reason, I recommend streaming at around 720p at 5000.

 You can read more about the best streaming resolutions for Twitch in this other article I wrote.

 What is the Maximum Bitrate Allowed on Other Platforms?

 Just so you are aware – other streaming platforms have different limits.
 On YouTube, for example, the maximum bitrate is 51,000.
 That is, of course, assuming you have the upload speed (About 55 Mbps) to handle that kind of demand.
 You can learn more about the best streaming resolutions for YouTube in my other article, as they do differ from Twitch due to this very high bitrate limit.